cvanloo/rop/ret2csu.md

 payload += p64(0x00400680)         # mov rdx, r15; mov rsi, r14, mov edi, r13d; call qword [r12 + rbx*8]
 ```

+Gadget 1 sets up some registers, then returns to gadget 2.

 %rbx must be zero and %r12 point to the pointer to `_init`'s address, so that
 the call using `%r12+%rbx*8` will end up as the value from %r12.